epezent/ShapeRenderer/README.md

     - 2-Color **radial gradient** with adjustable center and percent
 - **Stroke:**
     - variable **width**
-    - multi-color gradients
+    - solid or multi-color gradient stroke colors
 - apply separate **texture overlays** to Fill and Stroke
 - toggle fill/stroke on/off independently
 - supports **2D sorting layers** and works perfectly with Sprites, LineRenderers, etc.
 - comes with **custom materials and shaders** optimized to use MPBs and Per Renderer Data for fast material batching
-- optionally use your own materials for fill and stroke
+- optionally use your own materials for both fill and stroke

 ## Usage